 Scope: local Type: optional Intent: in.
 Specified as: Integer scalar, default 1.
 It is not a valid argument if x is a rank-1 array.

 lb The lower bound for the column index range of the dense matrix to be allocated.

 Scope: local

 Type: optional

 Intent: in.

 Specified as: Integer scalar, default 1.
 It is not a valid argument if x is a rank-1 array.

-\mathbf{x} The dense matrix to be allocated.
+x The dense matrix to be allocated.

+Scope: local

+Type: required

+Intent: out.

-Specified as: a rank one or two array with the ALLOCATABLE attribute or an object of type psb_T_vect_type, of type real, complex or integer.
+Specified as: a rank one or two array with the ALLOCATABLE attribute

+or an object of type psb_T_vect_type, of type real, complex or integer.